peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note20>(20)</sup> For example, SHA-256 is appropriate for PRNGs with state length 256 bits or more.
 Note the following:
 - In general, hash functions carry the risk that two processes will end up with the same PRNG seed (a _collision risk_), but this risk decreases as PRNG state length increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 - M. O'Neill (in "Developing a seed_seq Alternative", Apr.
 30, 2015) developed hash functions (`seed_seq_fe`) that are designed to avoid collisions if possible, and otherwise to reduce collision bias.
 For example, if the PRNG's state length is 128 bits, an application can use `seed_seq_fe128` to hash sequentially assigned 128-bit seeds in each process without worrying about collisions.
-- As another alternative, some PRNGs, such as PCG64 and `sfc`, have multiple sequences (or _streams_) of numbers that behave like independent random number sequences, and they have efficient methods to assign a different stream to each process this way.
+- As another alternative, some PRNGs, such as `sfc`, have multiple sequences (or _streams_) of numbers that behave like independent random number sequences, and they have efficient methods to assign a different stream to each process this way.
 How these methods work is PRNG-specific and beyond the scope of this document.</small>

 <small><sup id=Note21>(21)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of .NET's `System.Random` each time a random number is needed, rather than only once in the application.
 See also Johansen, R. S., "[**A Primer on Repeatable Random Numbers**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/)", Unity Blog, Jan.
 7, 2015.</small>